 REFERENCE NO. SCOPE AND DESCRIPTION COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES (CTRL+click on PDF/Word link) 7.8 Free movement in the community (Deed clause - Item F Schedule 1) The Deed mandates that an AE must not infringe upon the workers' lawful ability to associate and move freely and unhindered outside of working hours.
 If an employer has a company code of conduct, this will only apply during business hours.
 Outside of work hours, a worker's rights to free movement will be governed by Australian laws (including visa requirements).
 Any company rules which apply outside of work hours must be clearly communicated and agreed in writing by the worker cohort, e.g., rules that restrict alcohol use at company accommodation should be discussed with the workers and information should be provided regarding the consequences for breaking these rules.
 For consistency, any accommodation rules must be applied equally amongst all residents, including those who do not have a PLS visa.
 Workers are free to exit company accommodation and move into alternative accommodation on the proviso there is reasonable notice shared between the parties.
-Whatever rules the AE intends to enforce about movement of accommodation must be clearly stated to workers when they first move in, so they understand the requirements: Timeframes regarding reasonable notice should be agreed and detailed in writing (such as in an accommodation agreement), e.g., 4 weeks' notice may be a suitable written notice period for a worker exiting their accommodation.
+Whatever rules the AE intends to enforce about movement of accommodation must be clearly stated to workers when they first move in, so they understand the requirements: Timeframes regarding reasonable notice should be agreed and detailed in writing (such as in an accommodation.
 Please note: if a worker changes their address, AEs must inform the PLF via email (welfare@pacificlabourfacility.com.au).
-7.9 In-Australia skills training for workers (Deed clause - Item F Schedule 1) AEs are required to assist workers to participate in approved Australian Government-funded training (where applicable) while in Australia and allow workers to access and attend training sessions.
-AEs are encouraged to have conversations with the workers on key topics that will have a positive impact on their work skills.
+7.9 In-Australia skills training for workers (Deed clause- Item F Schedule 1) AEs are required to assist workers to participate in approved Australian Government-funded training (where applicable) while in Australia and allow workers to access and attend training sessions.
+AEs are encouraged to have conversations with the workers on keytopics that will have a positive impact on their work skills.
 This may include various job-readiness training subjects such as food handling, WHS, driver's licenses or forklift training.
 The requirements and funding options for training will vary from job to job.
 AEs are also encouraged to have discussions with workers regarding their goals for returning home.
 Workers may be interested in developing skills that can be applied in their home countries.
 This may present as a win-win for both parties, as skills and self-confidence can also be applied in the workplace.